osirisjson/osiris/specification/v1.0/OSIRIS-JSON-v1.0.md

 ### 3.1.2 Required fields
 The following fields are **REQUIRED** at the top level:

 - **`version`** (string): The OSIRIS specification version to which this document conforms.
-See Section 3.2 for version string format and semantics.
+See section 3.2 for version string format and semantics.

 - **`metadata`** (object): Contextual information about the document's origin, scope and generation.
-See Section 3.3 for metadata object structure.
+See section 3.3 for metadata object structure.

 - **`topology`** (object): The infrastructure topology data, including resources, connections and groups.
-See Section 3.4 for topology object structure.
+See section 3.4 for topology object structure.

 ### 3.1.3 Additional top-level fields